The Lively Blog

 A successful open enrollment season is all about preparation, communication and follow-up.
 There are many ways to slice and dice the open enrollment process, and we’ve chosen to break it down into three phases: Prep, process, and post-mortem.

-We've also created a downloadable open enrollment survival guide that includes additional step-by-step checklists to help you to plan your easiest open enrollment yet.
+We've also created a interactive open enrollment survival guide that includes additional step-by-step checklists to help you to plan your easiest open enrollment yet.

 Prep: What to do 60+ days before